Chard deNiord

+Richard Newnham "Chard" deNiord III is an American poet, author, and teacher.
+He is the author of nine poetry collections, two books of interviews with contemporary poets, and a collection of essays on contemporary poetry.
+He won a Pushcart Prize, was a Poetry Fellow at the Sewanee Writers' Conference, and was Poet Laureate of Vermont 2015–2019.
+He is a professor emeritus of English and creative writing at Providence College, where he taught 1998–2020.

 Early life and education

 DeNiord was born on December 17, 1952, in New Haven, Connecticut.
 He was raised in Lynchburg, Virginia, where he attended Lynchburg College, earning a BA in religious studies.
 He later received a Master of Divinity from Yale Divinity School, and a Master of Fine Arts from the Iowa Writers' Workshop.